Whistler Wide Sleeve Crochet Sweater Free Pattern

 Assemble Front and Back Panel

 Kiks + Jack Crochet highly recommends blocking all your panels before assembly.
-We understand you have finished and are eager to seam this all together!
-However blocking your panels will set your panels to the shape and size you want and give it a polished look.
+Blocking your panels will set your panels to the shape and size you want and give it a polished look.

-We block our panels by pinning all the pieces on to an old yoga mat and manipulating the shape and edges so the front and back panel are similar and the two sleeve panels are similar.
+We block our panels by pinning all the pieces on to an old yoga mat and manipulating the shape and edges so the front and back panel are similar.
 We then spray it with water focusing on the edges and ensuring it is well saturated.
-Do not remove the pins until the panels are completely bone dry.
+Do not remove the pins until the panels are completely dry.

 Step 1: Seam the Front and Back Panel at the shoulder.
 Place 2 stitch markers to mark the left and right side of the neckline.
 We measured approximately 15 inches from each side (from the end of the sleeve).
 Do the same for the back panel.